Neil Besanko

 Neil Besanko (born 28 April 1951) is a former Australian rules footballer who played for St Kilda and Essendon in the Victorian Football League (VFL).

-Besanko was a regular fixture in the St Kilda defence during the 1970s.
-Nicknamed 'Racehorse' as he was also a professional sprinter, Besanko played in the 1971 VFL Grand Final with St Kilda.
+Besanko made his VFL debut as a 17 year in 1968 and was a regular fixture in the St Kilda defence during the 1970s.
+Besanko played in the 1971 VFL Grand Final with St Kilda.

 In 1978 he moved on to Essendon and he was joined there by his brother Barry in the 1980 season.

-He retired in 1981 after 184 league games.
+After 184 VFL games, Besanko moved to South Australia to play with Central Districts.

+Nicknamed 'Racehorse' as he was also a professional sprinter and he won the 1971 and 1972 Burramine Gift and finished second in the 1971 Bendigo 1000.